Indiana Court Records

 All users with an account are given ‘Basic Access’ to the documents.
 This type of access does not provide personal information in BMV records unless the user pays a yearly subscription fee of $95.

-Inquirers will be asked to state the reason for the search.
+Inquirers may be required to state the reason for the search.
 If the stated reason is cleared and specified under the DPPA, the individual or entity can run searches by using the driver’s name, Driver’s License Number(DLN), and Social Security Number(SSN).
 Each record online costs $7.50.

 Can Traffic Violations And Infractions Be Expunged Or Sealed In Indiana?